Disabled Peoples' International - Europe

 A new deal to meet the needs of all of us

-Speech to the International Conference on Intelligent Robots and Systems (IROS)Nice, France,September 23rd2008
+Speech to the International Conference on Intelligent Robots and Systems (IROS)

 First, I would like to thank Mr. Merlet for this opportunity to speak to a world panel of researchers and engineers on robotics and technical aids at the occasion of the IROS 2008 Conference.
-I was invited here as Chairperson of the European Region of Disabled Peoples’ International - the international cross-disability human rights organization of persons with disabilities - to express the point of view of persons with disabilities on this topic.
+I was invited here as Chairperson of the European Region of Disabled Peoples’ International - the international cross-disability human rights organisation of persons with disabilities - to express the point of view of persons with disabilities on this topic.

 The main goal of DPI is to ensure that all persons with disabilities have access to their human rights.
 Our main political goal objective was achieved in December 2006 when the United Nations General Assembly adopted the Convention on the Rights of Persons with Disabilities.
 With this historic treaty coming into force on May 3, 2008, the time has arrived to work towards its appropriate implementation.
 We can help each other to achieve this new goal.
 You can include us in your work and building on our expertise in making the impossible possible, we can help you to identify alternate solutions to problems you face in your work.

-We, people with a disability, and you, researchers and engineers, must collaborate and share our knowledge if we want to create “accessible, user-friendly” technologies that live up to the spirit of the new Convention.
+We, people with a disability, and you, researchers and engineers, must collaborate and share our knowledge if we want to create “accessible, user-friendly” technologies that live up to the spirit of the new Convention

 I would like to share with you my own experience.
 Before I acquired my disability, I was a social worker, an educator and psychiatric nurse for persons with disabilities.
 After the car accident that resulted in my impairment, the first thing I understood is that we, as professionals working with persons with disabilities, do not know the reality that I discovered as a person who has a disability.
 It was the first thing I thought when I woke up from the coma: “We, as medical professionals, are wrong because what I feel now as a person with a disability is not what they believe.”
 I realized at this moment how wrong my professional knowledge was and how the reality I discovered was different from what I had thought before.
 If I was wrong, it is easy to imagine how wrong people with less medical knowledge than I have can be!